wq/wq/docs/rest/settings.md

 Recommended Settings
 ========

-[wq.db.rest.settings]
+[wq.db.default_settings]

-Below are the recommended settings for wq.db projects.
-These can be utilized by importing them from `wq.db.rest.settings`.
+Below are the recommended settings for projects using wq.db 0.8.0 and later.
+These can be utilized by importing them from `wq.db.default_settings`.
 ```python
 # Django settings
 TEMPLATE_LOADERS = (